36 Inches in a Yard: Understanding the Fundamentals of Measurement

 1. Converting Inches to Yards:

 - Divide the number of inches by 36.
-For instance, if you have 108 inches, divide 108 by 36 to get 3 yards.
+As an example, if you have 108 inches, divide 108 by 36 to get 3 yards.

 Example: 72 inches / 36 inches/yard = 2 yards